nilesh-c/wes/README.md

 Wikidata Entity Suggester
 =========================

-This is a prototype for the Entity Suggester.
+This is an old prototype for the Entity Suggester.
 Refer to details @ MediaWiki's extension wiki page.

+Note: This code is not being maintained right now.
+You're free to use anything you wish under MIT.